kube-zen/zen-watcher/docs/LEADER_ELECTION.md

 - ✅ Serves webhooks (Falco, Audit)

 **Follower Pods:**
-- ❌ Do NOT run informer-based watchers
+- ❌ Do NOT run informer-based watchers (waits for leader election)
-- ❌ Do NOT run GenericOrchestrator
+- ❌ Do NOT run GenericOrchestrator (waits for leader election)
-- ❌ Do NOT run IngesterInformer
+- ❌ Do NOT run IngesterInformer (waits for leader election)
-- ❌ Do NOT run garbage collector
+- ❌ Do NOT run garbage collector (waits for leader election)
-- ✅ Serve webhooks (Falco, Audit) - load-balanced
+- ✅ Serve webhooks (Falco, Audit) - load-balanced (run immediately)

 ### Without Leader Election (`ENABLE_LEADER_ELECTION=false` or unset)